hephaex/LunchBoxML/README.md

 ![LunchBoxML-logo.png](LunchBoxML-logo.png)

-# What is LunchBoxML #
+# What is LunchBoxML? #

-LunchBoxML is a Grasshopper library extension to [LunchBox](http://provingground.io/tools/lunchbox/) that exposes general purpose machine learning solvers using the Accord.NET framework
+LunchBoxML is a Grasshopper library extension to [LunchBox](http://provingground.io/tools/lunchbox/) that exposes general purpose machine learning solvers using the [Accord.NET](http://accord-framework.net/) framework

 ### Who maintains LunchBoxML? ###